 Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy

 The most important clinical decision with Ankle Osteoarthritis Management Bracing Injections Tar Vs Arthrodesis isn't which treatment to start with — it's which subtype or underlying cause you actually have.
 Our podiatrists regularly see patients who've been treated for months for the wrong diagnosis.
 The correct identification changes the entire treatment path.
-Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Hills locations.
+Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Township locations.

 Medically reviewed by Dr. Tom Biernacki, DPM — Board-certified foot & ankle surgeon, 3,000+ surgeries performed.
 Updated April 2026 with current clinical evidence.
-This article reflects real practice experience from Balance Foot & Ankle Specialists in Howell and Bloomfield Hills, Michigan.
+This article reflects real practice experience from Balance Foot & Ankle Specialists in Howell and Bloomfield Township, Michigan.

 The most important clinical decision with Ankle Osteoarthritis Management Bracing Injections Tar Vs Arthrodesis isn’t which treatment to start with — it’s identifying the correct subtype.
 That changes everything.
 Call (810) 206-1402.